eguevara/JavaTraining/notes/oracleTraining.md

                     + Automatically puts a finally statment to whatever resources you put in the resouce statement.
 IE
                     + try (InputStream in = new FileInputStream("a.text"))

+#Enthuware
+* Overriding method only needs to specify a subset of the list of exception classes the overridden method can throw.
+A set of no classes is a valid subset of that list.